mehr-it/lara-mysql-locks/README.md

 		// handle lock timeout
 	}

-## Waits
-Waits are very similar to locks, except that they have not TTL.
-As a result, the implementation is much simpler and a little faster.

-Waits can be very useful when you have to wait for a resource to become ready.
-Imagine a process creating a new order record in the database while using a database transaction.
-It is good practice to emit the queued "OrderCreated" event from within the transaction to ensure a rollback, if event dispatch fails.

-But this causes another problem: the event might be processed before the transaction has been committed.
-To avoid this, a wait could be created within the transaction:

-	$wait = null;
-	DB::transaction(function() use (&$wait) {

-		/* create order */

-		// create wait
-		$wait = DbLock::wait('my-lock');

-		// emit event
-		emit(new OrderCreated());

-	});

-	// release wait (this is now save to do, because the transaction has committed)
-	$wait->release();

-The listener would call `awaitRelease()` before actually handling the event:

-	function handle($event) {

-        DbLock::awaitRelease('my-lock', 5);

-        /* handle event */

-	}

 ## Limitations
 MySQL has a maximum length of lock names.
-Therefore you must not use lock/wait names with more than 63 characters.
+Therefore you must not use lock names with more than 50 characters.